The ultimate locals guide to the Raymond Island Koala walk

 Who are the Traditional Custodians of Raymond Island?

-The Gunaikurnai are the traditional owners of Raymond Island which they call Gragin and have a strong connection to country here.
-Raymond Island sits on the Gippsland lakes reserve in Tatungalung Country and is jointly managed by Parks Victoria and the Gunaikurnai Land and Waters Aboriginal Corporation.
+The Gunaikurnai are the traditional owners of Raymond Island, which they call Gragin and have a strong connection to the country here.
+Raymond Island sits on the Gippsland Lakes Reserve in Tatungalung Country and is jointly managed by Parks Victoria and the Gunaikurnai Land and Waters Aboriginal Corporation.

 Can you get to Raymond Island other than the ferry?

-If you have your own boat or you have a kayak you can use them to get to the island.
-Unfortunately, if you do not have these you will have to take the ferry from Paynesville to Raymond Island.
+If you have your own boat or you have a kayak, you can use them to get to the island.
+Unfortunately, if you do not have these, you must take the ferry from Paynesville to Raymond Island.

 Do you have to pay for car parking in Paynesville?

-Spaces to park your car at the Raymond Island ferry terminal are limited so it is best to make sure you get there early or have an alternative place to park.
+Spaces to park your car at the Raymond Island ferry terminal are limited, so it is best to ensure you get there early or have an alternative place to park.
 You will find a large parking lot behind the local Foodworks store that is free of charge and to gain access to the terminal you just have to walk through a small arcade to the esplanade.

 Planning to explore Victoria more?
 Here are 11 fun-filled day trips from Melbourne